maxpeng/cmWalk/README.md

 ## 3. Configuration File

-You can create a json file for each directory of project directory tree to configure how `cmwalk` to generate 'CMakeLists.txt'.
+You can create a json file for each directory of project directory tree to configure how `cmwalk` to generate CMakeLists.txt.
 The configuration filename of `cmwalk` is `cmwalk.json`.

+If there is no ``cmwalk.json`` in a directory of project directory tree, then all the files and subdirectories of that directory will be parsed for CMakeLists.txt generation.

 ### 3.1 Supported properties of `cmwalk.json`